 The Company reports accounts receivables at net realizable value.
 The Company has not historically assessed finance charges on past due accounts, but retains the right to do so.
 The allowance for doubtful accounts is estimated based on historical write-off percentages and management's assessment of specific past due or delinquent customer accounts.
 The delinquency status of customers is determined by reference to contractual terms.
 Doubtful accounts are written off against the allowance for doubtful accounts after collection efforts have been exhausted and are recorded as recoveries of bad debts, if subsequently collected.
-The allowance for doubtful accounts amounted to \$100,000 and \$40,925 as of December 31, 2021 and 2020, respectively.
-All accounts receivable are from customers located in North America and international locations.
+The allowance for doubtful accounts amounted to \$162,635 and \$100,000 as of December 31, 2022 and 2021, respectively.
+All accounts receivable are primarily from customers located in North America and Europe.